Trust-State Standard v1.0 — Annex A

 The resulting byte sequence SHALL be used for all hash computations defined in subsequent annexes.

-6. Determinism Requirement
+A.6 Determinism Requirement

 Given identical structured input, canonical serialization MUST produce a byte-identical output across independent implementations.